-Amazon earnings preview: Cloud looms as investors also eye retail, ads, and AI

-Amazon (AMZN) has a lot on the docket in its Q3 earnings, but one segment of the company's sprawling business that will get particular attention from Wall Street is its cloud division, Amazon Web Services.

-The company will report its second quarter earnings on Thursday after the market closes, and investors will be watching closely for the company's cloud revenues, retail sales and margins, ad revenue, AI, and what the e-commerce giant's results say about consumers.
+Amazon earnings: Company beats on Q2 earnings and outlook, stock climbs 6%

+The tech giant reported a relatively small but vital beat for revenue in its cloud business, Amazon Web Services or AWS, with sales coming in at $22.14 billion compared to the $21.71 billion that Wall Street expected.

+The company's third quarter revenue outlook was also a notable beat, coming in between $138 billion and $143 billion, ahead of the $138.3 billion expected.

-Currently, cloud results are a central concern for tech investors, as the sector is in the midst of a slowdown with an uncertain future.
+Currently, cloud results are top-of-mind for tech investors, as the sector is in the midst of a slowdown with an uncertain future.
 For Amazon, AWS has long underpinned essential parts of the company's revenue.

+The earnings rundown

+Here are the most important numbers that Amazon reported, as compared to analysts' expectations compiled by Bloomberg:

+In Q1, Amazon guided to Q2 net sales of $127 billion to $133 billion.

+Cloud has been a key battleground among tech giants.
 Alphabet (GOOG, GOOGL) and Microsoft (MSFT), both cloud rivals for Amazon, reported earnings last week, with relatively mixed cloud results.

 For its part, Microsoft Azure clocked a decline in its revenue growth, which has been the case each quarter since at least Q3 of last year.
 Despite the company's overall 8% revenue increase, Microsoft's stock dropped after hours.

-The earnings rundown

-Here are the most important numbers analysts are expecting to see in Amazon's earnings, as compiled by Bloomberg:

-In Q1, Amazon guided to Q2 net sales of $127 billion to $133 billion.
+Meanwhile, Google Cloud turned profitable for the first time in Q1 and saw an income of $395 million this quarter — a stark contrast to the same quarter last year, when Google Cloud reported a $590 million loss.

-What else is catching our attention: The consumer
+What else caught our attention: Forward guidance and operating income

-Additionally, Amazon's retail business will likely draw focus from company watchers, as will the tech giant's ad revenues.
+Amazon's operating income beat comes at the heels of months of serious cost-cutting efforts under CEO Andy Jassy.
+That push towards efficiency push is notable even among tech giants — and it's visibly materialized in the company's 27,000 layoffs to date, and now, in its improved operating income and margins.

+Additionally, investors saw a Q3 outlook beat, which is noteworthy for a few reasons, and Prime Day is chief among them.
+In Q3, Amazon's Prime Day numbers will be reflected in full, and that forward outlook suggests last month's Prime Day was a good one.

-In July, Amazon held its often-seismic Prime Day event.
+Amazon held its often-seismic Prime Day event in July.
 On the first day of the event, Amazon marked its largest-ever single day of sales, as consumers spent more than $2.5 billion on north of 375 million products, according to the company.

-Amazon's vast e-commerce business is often used to look for read-throughs on consumer confidence, which is at its highest level in two years, according to recent Conference Board data.

-Amazon's online ads business has been growing fast despite a longstanding digital ad slowdown, though it's still a small part of Amazon's overall business.

-What analysts are saying pre-earnings:
+What analysts said pre-earnings

 Amazon's fundamentals might not be the primary topic of conversation during the company's earnings call, according to RBC Capital Markets' Brad Erickson.